The Horse-Devil and the Witch: Central Asia

 Scholar Isidor Levin translated and published a tale collected from a Tajik informant in Üratübe, modern day Istaravshan.
 In this tale, titled Sultan-scheckiger Hund ("Sultan Spotted Hound"), a man lives with his daughter.
 One day, the daughter enters a room and sees many flies buzzing around a youth lying there.
 She spends 39 days in this vigil, and buys a slavewoman to cover for her for a few hours, while she goes to comb her hair.
 The youth awakes on the 40th day and mistakes the slavewoman to be his saviour.
 The youth takes the slavewoman as his bride and the other girl as a servant.
-Later, he goes to a bazaar and buys a dress for his bride and a marble stone to the girl.
-The girl pours out her woes to the marbie stone, and the youth, who is a prince, discovers the truth and weds the girl.
-Some time into their marriage, the prince tells that he becomes a man at night and a hound during the day.
+Later, he goes to a bazaar and buys a dress for the servant and a marble stone to the girl.
+The girl pours out her woes to the marble stone, which explodes due to the bile of the girl's words, and the youth, who is a prince, discovers the truth.
+He weds the girl who is his true saviour and takes her back to her father.
+The youth, called Sultan Spotted Hound, tells his wife that he becomes a man at night and a hound during the day, but she must not reveal the secret to anyone.
 The girl, now his wife, tells his secret to the people and burns the dogskin.
 He vanishes and she goes after him.
 She finds him again and is taken to his stepmother's house.
 The sultan's stepmother gives her two large pots and orders her to fill both with her tears.
 Her next task is for her to wash a piece of black felt white.
 Thirdly, the Sultan's stepmother sends the girl to her sister.
 The sultan asks her about this task and advises her: his wife is to go through the gates, exchange the correct fodder for the animals (clover for the horse, bones for the dog), wait to see if the aunt is asleep, then get a mirror, a comb and a whetstone.
 The girl gets the objects and brings to the Sultan, who was waiting for her.
 The sultan's aunt commands the door to stop her, to no avail.
 The sultan and his wife escape from his stepmother and her sister as quickly as they can, both sorceresses in pursuit.
+On the road, the Sultan and his wife throw behind them the objects to deter their pursuers: the whetstone creates a high mountain, the comb generates a steppe full of thorns, and the mirror a river between them.
+The Sultan and his wife trick the sorceresses into beating their heads against the mountain before climbing it and rolling on the steppe of thorns before crossing it.
+Finally, the sorceresses ask how the Sultan and his wife crosses the river, and he lies that he put stones in his pockets and around his neck.
+The sorceresses fall for the trick and drown.
+The Sultan waits until the river foams blood to confirm their death, and the couple return home.